Lazarus-org/django_logging/docs/usage.rst

       logger = logging.getLogger(__name__)

       def foo():
           logger.info("This log will use the configuration set in the context manager!")

       with config_setup():
-          """ Your logging configuration changes here"""
+          """Your logging configuration changes here"""
           foo()